jblanper/tvsonar/README.md

 + http://localhost:8000/api/shows?page=1: This get all the shows from TVmaze.com
 + http://localhost:8000/api/shows/search?q=Wife: This get all the shows which name starts with "Wife" from TVmaze.com

+To run the tests execute the command `make test-api`.

 ## Vue.js frontend

 The local environment must have installed the last lts version of Node.js.